Getting To Know Your Camera

 Course Description

 This hands-on, three-hour workshop is intended to introduce basic photographic principals that will allow the participant to understand how their camera works.
-Aperture, shutter speed, light sensitivity (ISO/ASA), lenses, camera metering and automatic vs. manual exposure settings will be explained and related to the participant’s camera.
-By the time the class is over you will know how to work your camera in manual exposure mode.
+Aperture, shutter speed, light sensitivity (ISO/ASA), lenses, focusing modes, camera metering and automatic vs. manual exposure settings will be explained and related to the participant’s camera.
+By the time the class is over, you will know the capabilities of your camera and you’ll be creating more thoughtfully composed photographs.

 - 1 meeting, 3 hours